ndelo/runback-puppet-bolt-node-executor/README.md

-﻿# Rundeck Node Executor and File Copier for Puppet Bolt This is a [Rundeck Node Executor Plugin](http://rundeck.org/docs/developer/node-executor-plugin.html) that provides remote command and script execution, and file transfers, on Rundeck using Puppet Bolt.
+﻿# Puppet Bolt Rundeck Node Executor and File Copier This is a [Rundeck Node Executor Plugin](http://rundeck.org/docs/developer/node-executor-plugin.html) that provides remote command and script execution, and file transfers, on Rundeck using Puppet Bolt.